-Like SPF records, DKIM records are used to check if an email has been sent from a server that is allowed to send mail for your domain.
+Like SPF records, DKIM records are used to check if an email was sent from a server that is allowed to send mail for a domain.
 However, the way in which this is done is quite different: DKIM uses a digital signature.
 Because outgoing emails are signed DKIM is also used to check if an incoming email was modified between the time it was sent and the time it was received.

 DKIM uses cryptography to sign emails.
 It is quite a complicated technology but it works roughly as follows: